AmbireTech/wallet-dapp-catalog/README.md

 # How to add your dApp to Ambire Wallet dApp Catalog

-## Your dApp should follow few simple rule:
+## Your dApp should follow few simple rules:

 ### dApp structure
-- It has to implement the requirement for [Gnosis Safe App](https://docs.gnosis-safe.io/build/sdks/safe-apps/get-started) (the dApp will connect Ambire Wallet automatically) or [WalletConnect](https://docs.walletconnect.com/quick-start/dapps/client) (requires user interaction for connecting to Ambire Wallet)
+- It has to implement the requirements for [Gnosis Safe App](https://docs.gnosis-safe.io/build/sdks/safe-apps/get-started) (the dApp will connect Ambire Wallet automatically) or [WalletConnect](https://docs.walletconnect.com/quick-start/dapps/client) (requires user interaction for connecting to Ambire Wallet)
-- Quick guide how to Make dApp with `@gnosis.pm/safe-apps-react-sdk` and transaction batching transactions batching can be found [here](/how-to-create-a-plugin.md)
+   - we recommend using the Gnosis Safe App protocol via `@gnosis.pm/safe-apps-react-sdk`
+   - to implement Ambire-specific transaction batching, read [this](/how-to-create-a-plugin.md)

 ### PR
 - Make PR to this repo with your dApp data to corresponding .json file [Gnosis Safe App](/src/catalogs/wallet-gnosis.applist.json) / [WalletConnect](/src/catalogs/wallet-walletconnect.applist.json) in the following format: